Skip to main content

 Utility function3+ call sites with the same transformation

-The key insight: three is the minimum where a pattern proves it's stable.
-Two occurrences might converge by coincidence.
-Three occurrences prove there's a genuine shared concept worth naming and maintaining.
+The key insight: three is the smallest number where a pattern proves it's stable.
+Two occurrences might have lined up by coincidence; three occurrences mean there's a real shared concept worth naming and maintaining.

-Some teams extract everything into a design system from day one.
-This works when you have a mature design spec with validated patterns.
-But for evolving products — startups, portfolio sites, MVPs — the spec is the code.
-Premature extraction freezes patterns before they've proven themselves.
+Some teams extract everything into a design system from day one, and that works when you've got a mature design spec full of validated patterns.
+But for products that are still moving (startups, portfolio sites, MVPs) the spec is the code, and extracting early just freezes patterns before they've earned it.

-Three similar lines of code is better than a premature abstraction.
-Wait for the pattern to stabilize, then extract with confidence.
+Three similar lines of code beat a premature abstraction every time.
+Let the pattern settle first, then extract it with confidence.